BingkaiWang/CovariateAdjustment/README.md

 # CovariateAdjustment
-This project is used to store the code of analyzing data sets for paper "Clarifying Common Misconceptions about Covariate Adjustment in Randomized Trials"
+This project is used to store the code for paper "Analysis of Covariance (ANCOVA) inRandomized Trials: More Precision, LessConditional Bias, and Valid Confidence Intervals,Without Model Assumptions".

+The Data_Preprocessing_and_Analysis folder contains code for raw data preprocessing and dat analysis.

+The Simulation folder contain code for simulation and visualization.